 Support Carrying On in the Overnight Out of the Darkness walk

-We are devastated and shattered beyond belief, but want to help make sure that some other family doesn't have to endure this immense pain, so we are walking to raise awareness for suicide prevention, to create a sense of community for those recovering from a loss due to suicide, and to inspire Hope in those struggling.
+I am devastated and shattered beyond belief, but want to help make sure that some other family doesn't have to endure this immense pain, so I am walking to raise awareness for suicide prevention, to create a sense of community for those recovering from a loss due to suicide, and to inspire Hope in those struggling.

 Interested in joining our team?
-PLEASE COME WALK WITH US!
+PLEASE COME WALK WITH ME!
 You can join by clicking the “Join Our Team” button above.